LKunz/ProjectProg/README.md

 * A user-friendly interface for testing (interface.py)

 ### Requirements
 In order to run the interface you will need some libraries.
-See [requirements.txt](requirements.txt) for the list and how to install them.
+See [requirements.txt](requirements.txt).

 ### How to run the interface?
 ```